Who Was Persephone? Consort of Hades & Goddess of Spring

 In addition to her parents, Persephone had one full sibling, a minor deity named Iacchus, and a myriad of half-siblings from both her mother and father.

-The Abduction of Persephone and the Origin of Seasons
+Persephone’s Abduction and the Origin of Seasons

 persephone ascension krater

-Hades and Persephone VS Zeus and Hera
+Hades and Persephone vs Zeus and Hera

 jupiter and juno

-While Hera was famous for acting against her husband’s various loves by causing their deaths or punishing them in various inventive ways, Persephone only acted in contradiction to Hades, to save the lives of people who had entered the Underworld; additionally, she was able to wield her power not only to save others but to support her husband in the process.
+While Hera was famous for acting against her husband’s various loves by causing their deaths or punishing them in various inventive ways, Persephone only acted in contradiction to Hades to save the lives of people who had entered the Underworld.
+Additionally, she was able to wield her power not only to save others but to support her husband in the process.
 Not many other gods or goddesses were capable of such feats.

 Persephone’s Children